Sokkeldirektoratet

 Internal audits

-The licensee shall regularly conduct internal audits to ensure that the management system is effectively implemented and in accordance with these regulatory requirements.
-Audit results shall be documented.
+The licensee shall conduct regular internal audits to ensure that the management system is effectively implemented and complies with the requirements of these regulations.
+The results of the audits shall be documented.
 The frequency of internal audits shall be specified in the management system.

 Chapter 3.